namsor/namsor-tools-v2/README.md

 # namsor-tools-v2
 NamSor command line tools, to append gender, origin, diaspora or us 'race'/ethnicity to a CSV file.
 The CSV file should in UTF-8 encoding, pipe-| demimited.
 It can be very large.
+Check out also the Python CLT (https://github.com/namsor/namsor-python-tools-v2)

 ## Installation